newmediaarts/2025studentshow/README.md

     - ~~need to fix goo on tablet (currently janky on iPad, causing lag and poor scrolling)~~
     - Finish the color shadows w/ custom properties
 - Home Page
-    - need to fix the two big magenta and green designers and animators button text on tablets (text currently expands outside of button)
+    - need to test the two big magenta and green designers and animators button text on tablets (last test the text expanded outside of button)
 - Indiv Student Pages
     - Add links to demo reels for the animators (do they have links?)
-    - need to resolve the lack of a poster imag (on mobile), by either adding manually or simply ~~adding a white outline around the video elements (as a quick fix)~~
+    - need to resolve the lack of a poster img (on mobile), by either adding manually or simply ~~adding a white outline around the video elements (as a quick fix)~~
     - ~~possible UX enhancement: consider either moving or adding an additional Visit ___’s  Website CTA button to the bottom of each student’s page after they scroll to the bottom (just past their last project visual).
 Perhaps only on mobile?~~å